kshitijhackathon/JeevanCare1/README.md

 **Built with ❤️ for improving global healthcare accessibility**

-*This project represents the future of AI-powered healthcare, combining cutting-edge technology with human-centered design to create meaningful impact in medical care delivery.*
+*This project represents the future of AI-powered healthcare, combining cutting-edge technology with human-centered design to create meaningful impact in medical care delivery.*# jeevancare
+# jeevancare